 - No clocks, no suits, no meetings, no more.

-- So whose your boss now?
+- So who's your boss now?
 Smile while you give us the answer, please.

 - Upon retirement, your garage becomes your new office.
 Enjoy!